A majority of Americans have at least one credit card. Most millennials, in fact, have two credit cards to their name.

 Cash-back credit cards tend to be best for people who can pay their balance off in full each month.
 That way, you can reap the rewards without falling into high-interest credit card debt.

 If you do carry credit card debt, a cash-back card might not be for you.
 Rewards cards typically come with high interest rates.
-The Citi Double Cash card, for instance, has a variable rate between 14.49% and 24.49%.
+The Citi® Double Cash Card – 18 month BT offer*, for instance, has an APR of 15.49% - 25.49% (Variable) after the intro 0% for 18 months on Balance Transfers.

 Cards with lower APRs typically don’t offer competitive rewards programs.
 When it comes to cash back or a low APR, you usually have to choose one or the other.